 Is bottled water free of PFAS?

 Not necessarily.
 Some bottled water brands have tested positive for PFAS.
-Bottled water is also significantly more expensive per gallon than filtered tap water, and it generates plastic waste that contributes to the contamination cycle.
+Bottled water is also significantly more expensive per gallon than filtered tap water, and it generates plastic waste that contributes to the microplastics contamination cycle.
 A home filter is more reliable, more economical, and better for the environment.

 Does boiling water remove PFAS?